godotengine/godot-docs/tutorials/step_by_step/instancing_continued.rst

 arrows that represent ownership.

-Once this diagram exists, making a game is about creating a scene for each of those nodes, and use instancing (either by code [STRIKEOUT:more of that later] or from the editor) to represent ownership.
+Once this diagram exists, making a game is about creating a scene for each of those nodes, and use instancing (either by code or from the editor) to represent ownership.

 Most of the time programming games (or software in general) is spent designing an architecture and fitting game components to that